task-json/task.json/README.md

 * [task.json-cli](https://github.com/DCsunset/task.json-cli): Command line task management app for task.json
 * [task.json-server](https://github.com/DCsunset/task.json-server): Sync server for task.json
 * [task.json-client](https://github.com/DCsunset/task.json-client): Libraries to interact with task.json-server

+## License

+All code licensed under AGPL-3.0.
+Full copyright notice:

+  Copyright (C) 2020-2023  DCsunset

+  This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+  You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.